What is journalism?

 Why study Journalism at Strathclyde?

 Studying journalism at the University of Strathclyde, you'll be learning at an award-winning academic institution.
 A 5-star QS-rated university, we were named Times Higher Education University of the Year 2019 - the only university to win the award twice.

-We’re in top 10 in the UK for Communication & Media Studies in the Complete University Guide 2020.
+We’re 7th in the UK for Communication & Media Studies in the Complete University Guide 2021.